Overview - updated February 2026

 Plate 20: Turn around point and views to Cape Peron

-The return leg is shorter because when you reach the Cape Peron carpark, instead of re-tracing your steps around the Cape, head north through the carpark and take the path up to an old World War II armaments look-out (Plate 21).
+For the return leg, retrace your steps until you get to Cape Peron again after you leave the beach.
+At the end of the small track from the beach you will come to a T junction – take the track to the right that takes you to another carpark.
+Go through the carpark and take the path up to an old World War II armaments look-out (Plate 21).
 It was a steep climb but the views were spectacular (Plates 22 & 23).

 Plate 21: Path and steps up to the old World War II armaments look-out